-- Casualties - Shelter
+- Casualties - o Shelter

-Tables 24 and 25 (ES-2) provide a summary of HAZUS-MH-estimated impacts for Riverside County for the earthquake scenarios reviewed by the MJLHMP Planning Team.
+Tables 26 (ES-2) and Table 27 provide a summary of HAZUS-MH-estimated impacts for Riverside County for the earthquake scenarios reviewed by the MJLHMP Planning Team.
 As shown in the table 18.0, the total estimated direct economic loss related to building damage could reach \$9.8B in the 2008 "Shakeout" scenario events.
 The 2021 scenarios showed that a M7.8 along San Andreas Fault in Western Riverside County present day could have an economic loss as high as \$12.5 Billion and a M7.1 along the San Andreas fault centered in Coachella could have an economic loss \$3.88 Billion.
 It should be noted that these totals are for Riverside County only.
-The earthquake scenarios have the potential to cause additional damage in adjacent counties as referenced in Tables 24 and 25.
+The earthquake scenarios have the potential to cause additional damage in adjacent counties as referenced in Tables 26 and 27.